shangmingwu/ring/README.md

 ## Joining my ring

-Make a pull request, adding your site entry to `sites.json`.
+Make a pull request, adding your site entry to `sites.json`, and wait for approval.

 ## Deploying your own